 Missing CIT aspects

 it can be seen from the above post that not all significant CIT’s have a corresponding/associated aspect to the radix.
 It was found that aspects to the radical BTC MC did not seem to be associated with any significant hits.
-However, this article will show that this is not the case and that aspects the MC are probably significant.
+However, this article will show that this is not the case and that aspects the MC are possibly significant.
 Or at least to a point near the current MC long position.